abdullahgulcur/TerrainGenerator/README.md

 ## How To Build
 To run the project, open Visual Studio .sln file, set project “Application” as a startup project.
 Build it and copy all the binaries in the “Binaries” folder to the build directory where the .exe file was created.
 ## How To Use
+After running the project just click the terrain button and change terrain properties.
+You can change light and fog from the environment options as well.
 ## Future Plans
 * Roads
 * Vegetation (Tree, bush and grass)